kolawolebalogun/SMS-USSD-Server-Application/README.md

 # SMS/USSD Server Application

-Phase 1 of a 3 Phase Bundled Application
+Phase 1 of a 3 Phased Bundled Application

 Host your Short codes and create unique Value-Added-Services (VAS), easily.
 This system can help easily set up variety of services like instant win, polling, voting templates.
 Monetize this services by easily integrating the billing system either MT&MO, or third party Billing platforms like Direct Billing(UCIP etc).
 Also detailed reporting systems provide you with a detailed revenue.